dibu28/ChecksumFolder/README.md

 When using a HighwayHash variant you can provide a custom key via the `-hkey` flag.
 The key must be 32 bytes encoded as hex or base64.
 If omitted the default key `AAECAwQFBgcICQoLDA0ODxAREhMUFRYXGBkaGxwdHh8=` (base64) is used.
+HighwayHash assembly accelerates only x86 and ARM64 platforms.

 ## TODO